How Fast Do Delta-9 Drinks Kick In & How Long Do They Last?

 2. Sipping vs. Chugging

-If you chug a 10 mg drink in three minutes, the THC will hit your bloodstream all at once, creating a sharp, sudden peak.
-If you sip that same can over 45 minutes, the high will roll in like a gentle, manageable wave.
+If you chug a 10 mg drink in a minute, it will hit you all at once, creating a sharp, sudden peak.
+If you sip that same can slowly over 30 minutes, the effects will roll in like a gentle, manageable wave.

 3. Your Personal Metabolism

-People with naturally fast metabolisms will process the THC more quickly, leading to a faster onset but a shorter overall high.
+Everyone’s body works at its own pace.
+People with naturally faster metabolisms tend to process the THC more quickly, leading to a faster onset but a shorter overall experience.

 4. Baseline Tolerance

-If you smoke cannabis every day, a 5 mg drink might only last an hour before your brain normalizes.
-If you are a complete beginner, that same 5 mg drink could keep you elevated for 4 hours.
+If you consume hemp products every day, a 5 mg drink might only last an hour or two before you feel completely normal again.
+If you are a complete beginner, that exact same 5 mg drink could keep you elevated for 4 hours.

 5. Your Hydration and Sleep Levels